canonical/ubuntu-core-docs/docs/how-to-guides/deploy-an-image/install-on-amd.md

 - [AMD Kria](https://www.amd.com/en/products/system-on-modules/kria.html)
 - Power adapter that comes with it

 A pre-built Ubuntu Core image does not use a username and password to login to the system.
 It instead uses SSH and your public SSH key, which is uploaded to your Ubuntu One account.
 This is handled by the console-conf snap bundled in pre-built test images.
 SSH is otherwise not a requirement for Ubuntu Core images.
-See [Connect to Ubuntu Core with SSH](https://documentation.ubuntu.com/core/how-to-guides/manage-ubuntu-core/use-ubuntu-one-ssh/) for further details.
+See {ref}`Connect to Ubuntu Core with SSH <how-to-guides-manage-ubuntu-core-use-ubuntu-one-ssh>` for further details.

 ## Prepare the device

-Make sure to have latest [BOOT FW](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/3020685316/Kria+SOM+Boot+Firmware+Update#Boot-Firmware-Downloads) installed for your [AMD Kria](https://www.amd.com/en/products/system-on-modules/kria.html) SOM, following the instructions explained.
+Make sure the latest [boot firmware](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/3020685316/Kria+SOM+Boot+Firmware+Update#Boot-Firmware-Downloads) is installed on the [AMD Kria](https://www.amd.com/en/products/system-on-modules/kria.html) SOM, following the instructions provided in the boot firmware link.

 ## Write the Ubuntu Core image to the microSD card